gabrielemariotti/cardslib/doc/CARDGRID.md

         }
 ```

-With the this type of cursor, currently you can't use the swipe and undo actions.
+With the this type of adapter, currently you can't use the swipe and undo actions.